criteo/criteo-api-java-sdk/sdks/marketingsolutions_preview/docs/AudienceApi.md

-Add/remove identifiers to or from an Contact List Audience Segment
+Add/remove identifiers to or from a contact list audience-segment.

 ### Example